The best burgers in Sydney

 Big Poppa at Milky Lane

-You’ll want to wear your stretchiest pants before sitting down to this monster: two smashed beef patties, a deep-friend mozzarella patty, double cheese, pulled beef brisket in BBQ sauce, maple smoked bacon, crispy onion rings and baconnaise.
+You’ll want to wear your stretchiest pants before sitting down at Parramatta's Milky Lane to tackle this monster: two smashed beef patties, a deep-friend mozzarella patty, double cheese, pulled beef brisket in BBQ sauce, maple smoked bacon, crispy onion rings and baconnaise.
 If you have any room left, the deep-fried Golden Gaytime dessert is legendary.

 Burger options at Milky Lane, Parramatta